Our Team

 Andrea Starks-Corbin

-Andrea is currently the Marketing Coordinator for RISE Partnerships, and she joins the team in assisting with operations, projects, and streamlining systems from a marketing lens.
-Before coming to RISE, Andrea grew her professional portfolio within marketing, communications, and production management roles.
+Andrea is currently the Marketing Coordinator for RISE Partnerships, assisting with branding and marketing materials.
+Before coming to RISE, Andrea grew her professional portfolio within marketing and communications roles at AFLV and AFA.

 Brittany Barnes DEEG